Guide written by:

 - Type of pump

-Pressure washers have different power ratings, pressures and flow rates depending on their intended use.
-Think about the trickiest jobs you want your pressure washer to perform.
+- Pressure washers have different power ratings and pressure and flow rates depending on their intended applications.
+To make the right choice, think about the trickiest jobs you want your pressure washer to perform.

-It's worth noting that using a pressure washer on its highest pressure setting can actually damage some surfaces (patios, exterior walls, cars, etc.) by stripping the surface protection of the materials or chipping the surface of painted or rendered walls.
+- It's worth noting that using a pressure washer on its highest pressure setting can actually damage some surfaces (such as patios, exterior walls, cars, etc.) by stripping the surface protection of the materials or chipping the surface of painted or rendered walls.

 I want to clean...